GhostGoesBinted/KeyboardOnlyMod/README.md

 This mod doesn't change how you move around menus—it only adds reliable confirm, secondary action, and optional toolbar cycling.

+## 🎮 In‑game options (important)
+In Options → Controls:
+- Turn ON “Use controller‑style menus”.
+- Set “Gamepad mode” to “Force on”.

+These enable focus/snapping so confirm works reliably from the keyboard.

 ## ✅ Requirements
 - Stardew Valley 1.6+